SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-commercial-product.md

 > Associating product to a specific company
 > This is only applicable if within the same client, certain products are only available for one company and not the other(s).
-> Once all the information is complete click on top of the product to go into the product's page.
+> Once all the information is complete click on the top of the product to go to the product's page.

-- On the tab CommercialProductCompanies click on the "+" to add the company that will work with this specific product.
+- On the tab, CommercialProductCompanies click on the "+" to add the company that will work with this specific product.
 - Choose the company from the dropdown and then save by clicking on the disk symbol.
-- If you have billing products you will also be able to associate them to your commercial products.
+- If you have billing products you will also be able to associate them with your commercial products.

 <figure>